 What you do:

 - Place all ingredients in a slow-cooker.

 - Add enough pure filtered or spring water to cover the bones and all the vegetables.

 - Cook on low heat for 10 to 12 hours (you can cook longer and get even more nutrients).

 - Pour the broth through a fine-mesh strainer and discard all the bones and vegetables.

 - Taste the broth and adjust seasoning to taste.

 - Store in the fridge for up to 3 days or in the freezer for up to three months.

-**Vegetarian version: omit the bones and use to vegetables only.
+**Vegetarian version: omit the bones and use vegetables only.

-Fresh vegetable alternative: if you don’t have any vegetable scraps, then use 2 unpeeled carrots, 2 stalks of celery with leaves, one medium onion, and one leek.
+Fresh vegetable alternative: if you don’t have any vegetable scraps, then use 2 unpeeled carrots, 2 stalks of celery with leaves, one medium onion with skin, and one leek.
 Chop in big pieces and add to the crockpot.